dyindude/labs/linux/201-lvm/README.md

 # linux 201-lvm
+`lvm` is a suite of utilities and a system daemon used to abstract physical block devices and create logical block devices from slices of data (known as extents) on each physical block device.
+The logical block devices managed by `lvm` can be used by other system utilities in the same way as any other block device.

-By the end of this lab, you should have an understanding of the following:
+By the end of this lab, you should have an understanding of how disk management works when using `lvm`.
+The `Vagrantfile` provided with this lab stands up a single Ubuntu system with four blank 2GB disks.

-- `lvm` structure
-  - `pv` (Physical Volumes)
-  - `vg` (Volume Groups)
-  - `lv` (Logical Volumes)
-- Advantages of LVM vs more traditional disk partitioning methods
-- Common tasks utilizing LVM
-  - Adding a disk
-  - Extending existing disk space
-  - Identifying physical disk LVM counterparts (I know how to do this in VMware, but maybe not vbox..we'll see)
-- Uncommon tasks utilizing LVM
-  - Shrinking a root volume size
-  - LVM snapshots
-  - Renaming a logical volume

 # Setup
 - If you haven't already, follow the instructions in https://github.com/dyindude/vagrant-lab to install VirtualBox and Vagrant